 - Not available in sizes over 30 feet

 What's the difference between a certified and a non-certified HDMI cable?
 Not much.
-If an HDMI cable is truly a high-speed cable, it will perform all of the needed duties like transmitting 4K/60Hz, high dynamic range (HDR), and 4:4:4 deep-color video, plus uncompressed audio.
+If an HDMI cable is truly a high-speed cable, it will perform all of the needed duties like transmitting 4K at 60Hz, high dynamic range (HDR), and 4:4:4 deep-color video, plus uncompressed audio.

-The difference is that a certified cable has been independently tested to meet HDMI.org's "ultra reliability" criteria.
+The difference is that a Premium High Speed certified cable has been independently tested to meet the criteria of HDMI.org.
 We're of the opinion that an HDMI cable either works or does not, but for some people, the added peace of mind that comes with a certification of reliability is worth a few extra dollars.
-That said, we feel that the Monoprice Certified Premium High Speed HDMI cable is the best certified HDMI cable you can buy, and at a good price.
+That said, we feel that the Monoprice Certified Premium High Speed HDMI cable is one of the best certified HDMI cables you can buy, and at a good price.

-Zeskit 8K Ultra HD High Speed HDMI Cable (8.5 feet)
+Zeskit 8K Ultra High Speed HDMI cable (8.5 feet)

 - Available in multiple sizes